 For dark meat, turn to the legs of the bird.
 Because most fowl do a lot of walking, these muscles are slightly different from the muscles of the breast.
 They’re richer in fat and minerals like iron, which gives them a slightly gamier taste and makes them excellent for robust dishes.

 None of the knives in a typical kitchen knife set are capable of handling leg bones as thick as those you’ll find in most poultry, so the easiest way to separate the dark meat cuts from the rest of the bird is by exposing and then popping apart the joints.
-Rotate the leg away from the bird until you feel the joint give, then use a boning knife or the tip of your chef’s knife to carefully separate any remaining connective tissue to remove the entire leg.
+To do this, rotate the leg away from the bird until you feel the joint give, then use a boning knife or the tip of your chef’s knife to carefully separate any remaining connective tissue to remove the entire leg.